 If you like live music and want to experience what makes Austin special in the world of music, you have to experience 6th Street!

 These are our favorite fun things to do in Austin Texas.
-Anyone can have a great time in Austin, and I’m sure you will too.
+There's a reason why Austin is the most popular city in Texas.
 It truly is a great place!